 \section{Conclusion}

 In this paper, the techniques of thermo field dynamics and the Hartree-Fock approximation are used to solve the master equation for the special case of two-mode Bose-Hubbard model in the presence of a non-linear damping.
 We have treated the approximated field self-consistently and computed it for a small time $t$ analytically.
 Then, the decoherence and the entanglement for this system are computed.
 We show that the entanglement for this system for a short time increases when the initial state is in two-mode thermal state.
 We interpret this behaviour due to the existence of the non-linear medium.
 To get the exact picture for the behaviour of the entanglement for a long time, one has to do the numerical studies.
+For the large time $t$ we expect the initial state to damp much faster due to the presence of non-linear damping.
 It can be seen form the decoherecnce plot that as the value of the damping coefficient increases the damping in the system is faster, as expected.
 We expect that the further numerical studies using this model will give better results and these results may be applied to condensed matter systems.